department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 > * There are always risks.
 What are the risks of this solution?
 > * These are the things people will bring up in opposition to your idea or plans.
 Acknowledge them.

-- There are large assets on the page such as Google Analytics and Digital Voice scripts that we cannot optimize or remove.
+- There are large assets on the page such as Google Analytics and Digital Voice scripts that VFS and platform teams don't have direct control over, so we cannot optimize or remove them.
 Performance budgets can and should acknowledge this.
+Improvements to the Digital Voice scripts may be possible in collaboration with that team.
 - Removing duplicate scripts can create dependencies between bundles.
 Given our Webpack configuration already injects "shared modules", this dependency is already expected, we're just missing the de-duplication step.
 If we can make bundles more granular, this can lead to easier refactoring.
 - Applications may require lots of refactoring to reach a performance budget goal, or teams may simply not have a lot of time to work on performance.
 Budgets can be adopted gradually, and process created for customizing budgets and allowing exceptions when there are significant barriers to increasing performance.
 - Teams may need help improving performance.
 We can adopt a "we're all in this together" approach and empower teams to help each other.
 Contract and vendor boundaries can make this challenging, so the VA would need to lead adoption of such an approach and look for ways to promote _and_ enable collaboration.